drag

 Potential salary range: $70,000-$100,000+

 Where to apply: This job is more common across the industry than you might think, but keep an open mind.
-Local brands that call on fabric researchers include Sheridan and Bonds, which I guess is unsurprising, bedding and underwear fabrics are perhaps the most important at all.
+Local brands that call on fabric researchers include Sheridan and Bonds, which is unsurprising, as bedding and underwear fabrics are perhaps the most important of all.

-A merchandise planner or merchandise allocator is responsible for buying merchandise based on a brand’s sales history and current stock levels.
-You’ll be chaarged with planning the long-term buying strategy and negotiating price structures, as well as delivery dates, specific merchandise requirements and contracts.
+A merchandise planner (or merchandise allocator) is responsible for buying merchandise based on a brand’s sales history and current stock levels.
+You’ll be charged with planning the long-term buying strategy and negotiating price structures, as well as delivery dates, specific merchandise requirements and contracts.
 You’ll also be responsible for ensuring that products appear in the right stores in the right quantities at the right time (it’s all about organisation and structure).
 This job requires a lot of forecasting and monitoring of sales.
-You’ll be a wizard with numbers and a fast thinker as deadlines and turnarounds are tight.
+You’ll be a wizard with numbers and a fast thinker, as deadlines and turnarounds are tight.

 Potential salary range: $60,000-$90,000+